mandipf/flight_delay_project/README.md

 ## Conclusions

 -   24% of flights from EWR in 2017 had departure delays.
--   Weather alone is not responsible for departure delays.
-Weather related airport improvements unlikely to cause a decrease in departure delays.
+-   Weather alone is not responsible for departure delays, therefore weather related airport improvements unlikely to cause a decrease in departure delays.
 -   Time of flight and number flights per day are most important.
--   40% of flights are in the morning and only 5% at night.
-Flights should be more evenly spread across the day or reduce total number of flights.
+-   40% of flights are in the morning and only 5% at night, therefore flights should be more evenly spread across the day or reduce total number of flights.
 -   Delays in general are worse at EWR than LGA and JFK, however more